Intake of cruciferous vegetables may reduce the risk of cancers, some scientists suggested.

 Taking together, there is no doubt, cruciferous vegetables have exhibited anticancer activities, through many aspects.

-Intake of cruciferous vegetables regularly is associated with reduced risk and treatment of various types of cancer.
+Intake of cruciferous vegetables regularly is associated with the reduced risk and treatment of various types of cancer.

 However, further data collection on large example size and multi-centers studies performed with human consumption of the whole food of cruciferous vegetables during the course of the disease will be necessary to complete the picture of cruciferous vegetables anti-cancer possibilities.